 Becoming a good fly caster is a little like being a proficient musician, it takes time, practice and some knowledge of the theory behind it all.
-Here are 5 simple tips that will help improve your fly casting.
+Here are 5 simple tips that will help improve your fly casting and your fly fishing.

 Try this: Make a few false casts and on one back cast let it drop and lay out on the ground behind you.
 Unless you've had a few lessons and have really focused on tracking I can just about guarantee that your fly line will be running out behind you on an angle rather than directly behind you.